Currently reading: Aalto Leaders' Insight: "As An Industry, We Must Become More Transparent about Our Environmental Impact"

 Unique process, similar unit operations

 In the process industry, particularly in metallurgy, which focuses on metal production and refining methods, almost every process is unique.
-The properties of the raw materials used vary by origin.
+The properties of the raw materials used vary depending on their origin.

 "Process efficiency will depend on the quality of the raw materials, which is why a designated process model is required for each process," Roine emphasizes.

-Common LCA tools are difficult to apply for processes that do not exist, whereas according to Roine, the HSC software enables utilizing the environmental footprint to optimize both the existing process and the process of a new factory.
+Common LCA tools are difficult to apply to processes that do not exist, whereas, according to Roine, the HSC software enables the utilization of the environmental footprint to optimize both existing processes and those of new factories.

-Situations vary from case to case, but Roine estimates that the software has the potential to decrease the environmental impact of a continuously running process by approximately 30 percent and that of a completely new factory by up to 90 percent.
-At the same time, it helps reduce the consumption of, e.g., raw materials, energy and water by increasing the process efficiency.
+Situations vary from case to case, but Roine estimates that the software has the potential to decrease the environmental impact of a continuously running process by approximately 30% and that of a completely new factory by up to 90%.
+At the same time, it helps reduce the consumption of, for example, raw materials, energy, and water by increasing process efficiency.

 "Emission reductions in a new factory will succeed if the factory is sensibly designed and cycles are closed.
 It is both more efficient and environmentally friendly to have process water flow in a closed circle instead of always taking new water in from the river and recirculating it back to nature after use, for example."

-When talking about the life cycle environmental impacts of the products of the process industry, the calculations must include the users of the products: the goods-producing manufacturing industry and the recycling of these goods.
-There is still a lot of work to be done here as well, both in terms of how accurately the environmental impacts are calculated and how recycling is taken care of as efficiently as possible.
+When discussing the environmental impacts of the products from the process industry's life cycle, calculations must include the users of these products, specifically the goods-producing manufacturing industry and the recycling of these goods.
+There is still a lot of work to be done here, both in terms of accurately calculating environmental impacts and ensuring recycling is handled as efficiently as possible.

 Efficient recycling at the elemental level